sudishk/flutter_basic/README.md

 ## Contribution

-Pull requests are welcome! itory chapter to contain the code for basic Flutter widgets and their usage, as well as code examples
+Pull requests are welcome!
+You can feel free to contribute code examples, improvements, or additional tutorials.

 ## License